 Our biggest sponsor of all, of course, is our audience.
 Without people coming to see our shows, we wouldn’t have an excuse to have this much fun!
 Thank you, everyone.

 - We’d like to thank Beaver Municipal Solutions for not one, not two, but three grants for the 2016 year!
 Two for the Juniors, and one for our movie project.
+They have been tremendous supporters of the Junior Players program and we’re very grateful.

 - The Village of Holden donates the printing of our brochures and scripts for Showcase.
 In addition, they too helped out with a grant towards our movie project.